carloM04/Pastry-Shop-Simulation-Project/README.md

 ## Objectives

-- Implement a correct and complete simulation of the pastry shop system.
+- Implement a correct and complete simulation of the pastry shop system according to the project specifications.
-- Achieve **optimal algorithmic performance** by minimizing time complexity.
-- Use **efficient data structures** such as priority queues, balanced trees, hash maps, and queues.
-- Maintain **low memory usage** while keeping the code modular and clear.
+- Optimize the solution to make the program as fast and as low memory consuming as possible.

-The project was evaluated primarily on correctness, asymptotic efficiency, and design choices.
+The project was evaluated primarily on correctness, speed and memory consumption.

 ---